joey-qytyku/OS-90-i386/docs/Drivers.md

 # Bus Drivers

-The bdev is supposed to enumerate a bus and report to other drivers the devices that are connected.
+The main idea as that the bdev arbitrates system resources with the supervision of the kernel and dispatches hardware events.
 The kernel assists with this process.

-The main idea as that the bdev arbitrates system resources with the supervision of the kernel and dispatches hardware events.

-The bus should never be enumerated by drivers.
 Resources should be reassigned by the bus driver if possible.

 bdevs can use other bdevs, such as USB using PCI.

+Bus drivers generate a list of attached devices which are identfied by a universal 128-bit number.
+It is basically whatever ID the bus provided that specifies the exact type of device and vendor, the latter can be ignored.

+For PCI, this includes the vendor ID, device ID, class code, and PROG IF.
+All these are concatenated into a 64-bit number internally.

+## Interrupts

+This is further elaborated in other sections.
+When an interrupt happens, only one ISR is called in the kernel.
+The master handler then calls the associated high-level handler of an interrupt.
+This handler can be owned by a bus driver.
+If that is the case, the driver will then call the device driver.

+Not all busses support sharing IRQs so the extra arbitration step may not be necessary.

-## Bus_TakeLines(dword handle, byte lines)
+## Bus_RequestLines(dword handle, byte lines)

 When  line is taken, dispatching must be handled by the driver so that a proper ISR is called.

 When an IRQ is sent, the kernel will call the bus driver.
-The bdev then calls a
+The bdev then calls a device driver handler.

-The kernel only has one ISR for most IRQ vectors.
+The kernel only has one ISR for all IRQ vectors.
 It reads the in service register and calls the owner of the interrupt, which can be both types of drivers.

+The RequestFixedLines function is for drivers that use a standard interrupt line.
+The implementation is almost exactly the same.

+If the bus wants to, it can have different handlers for different interrupt.
+They can be modified simply by changing the pointer in the structure within a critical section.

+## Bus_ReportDeviceList(PDevice, word length)

+Stores the address of the device list so that the kernel can access it later.

-## Busdev_RequestAddHandler(dword handle)
+## Busdev_RequestDevice(, )

+This requests that the bus driver install an ISR for when the device needs attention.
+The details are hidden from the busdev.
+It does not have to be a real interrupt and it can be shared.

+The procedure that is installed is called by the bus driver.

+DEV_ID_NOT_FOUND

 ## Busdev_RequestSolitaryIRQ(dword handle);